 If you’re serious about extending your reach and ensuring people know about your art, you also have to set time aside for marketing and promotional activities.
 This can be compiling a newsletter to send to your mailing list, putting cards in local shops, developing contacts in the media, or any number of other things you can do to market your work.

 Approach galleries, dealers, or agents.
-Consider joining art fairs or submitting your work to competitions.
-The Chelsea International Fine Art Competition, which Agora Gallery hosts every year, is a great example of a competition with awards that are designed to help artists to increase their exposure and develop their career.
+Consider joining art fairs or entering your work to art competitions.
+The Chelsea International Fine Art Competition, which Agora Gallery hosts every year, is a great example of an art competition with awards that are designed to help artists to increase their exposure and develop their career.

 Useful Article: How To Create A Professional Portfolio